clupasq/regex-crossword-goodies/README.md

 ## Release notes

+### 0.1.5

+Added auto-validation of the answer when a puzzle page is loaded (because RegexCrossword now saves answers).

 ### 0.1.4

 Fixed Player puzzles page bug - filtering functionality was not working (did not wait for the data to arrive from the server).